Clement-Mchar/Python-OC-Lettings-FR/doc/source/quickstart.rst

 Démarrage rapide
 ===========

-Once you finished to install the project, run the server with the command
+Once you finished to install the project, run the server with the following command :

 .. code-block:: bash

    python manage.py runserver localhost:8000